vrurg/raku-OO-Plugin/docs/md/OO/Plugin/Manual.md

 **NOTE** For speeding up operations parameters are not checked against handler signature by the plugin manager code.

 **NOTE** The framework checks for the handler signature validity by inspecting its first parameter.
 It has to be a scalar (i.e. has `$` sigil) and be of type `Any`.
-It would better bet `MethodHandlerMsg` but due to a bug in Perl6 this is not possible for now because it causes an internal error.
+It would better be `MethodHandlerMsg` but due to a bug in Raku this is not possible for now because it causes an internal error.

 Same rule apply to multi-dispatch method handlers where the `plug-` traits are to be applied to the `proto`: